boazbk/tcs/lec_03a_computing_every_function.md

 1. To convince you that despite its seeming simplicity and limitations, the NAND programming language is actually quite powerful and can capture many of the fancy programming constructs such as `if` statements and function definitions  that exists in more fashionable languages.

-2. So you can realize how lucky you are to be  taking a theory of computation course and not a compilers course.. `:)`
+2. So you can realize how lucky you are to be  taking a theory of computation course and not a compilers course... `:)`

 ### Constants

-We can create variables `zero` and `one` that are have the values  $0$ and $1$ respectively by adding the lines
+We can create variables `zero` and `one` that  have the values  $0$ and $1$ respectively by adding the lines

 ~~~~ { .go .numberLines }
 notx_0 := x_0 NAND x_0